 India’s experience with privatization

 Public Sector Disinvestment Commission started under the Chairmanship of Shri G.V.
 Ramakrishna.
 The committee was formed in 1994 with the objective to draw a long-term disinvestment plan.
 The commission advised prior restructuring of PSUs before disinvestment to enhance the share value.
-Disinvestment began in India 1991-92, as 31 PSUs disinvested for Rs.3,038 crore.
+Disinvestment began in India 1991-92, as 31 PSUs were disinvested for Rs.3,038 crore.
 G V Ramakrishna advised, supervised, monitored disinvestments in India.
 However, the Disinvestment Commission ceased to exist in May 2004.

 In 1999 department of disinvestment, came into being under the Ministry of Finance.
-Government targeted 54,300 crores from PSU disinvestments till 2000-01, but could, manage only Rs.
+The government targeted 54,300 crores from PSU disinvestments till 2000-01, but could, manage only Rs.
 20,078.62 crore and it was lesser than even half.
 Interestingly, the government was able to meet its annual target in only 3 (out of 10) years.
 In 1993-94, the proceeds from PSU disinvestment were nil over a target amount of Rs.
 3,500 crore.

 From 2001-02 – 2003-04, a lot of disinvestments took place.
 There were planned sales and offers for sale to the public, with the government still retaining control of the management.
 A few companies that were sold during this time were BHARAT ALUMINIUM CO.LTD., CMC LTD., HINDUSTAN ZINC LTD., INDIAN PETROCHEMICALS CORP.LTD., MARUTI SUZUKI INDIA LTD. In this for target disinvestment of Rs.
 38,500 crores government raised Rs.
 21,163.68 crore.